MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

-- Arranis Silverthorn - Older brother (decea)
+- Arranis Silverthorn - Older brother (deceased)

-  Arannis served
+  Arannis served as the captain of an elite guard unit tasked with safeguarding pendragon.
+It earned him the respect and admiration